 Fresh ginger Anti-inflammatory, good for digestion, and it brings the whole dressing to life.
 The bioactive compound gingerol is what gives it those anti-inflammatory properties.
 You can grate it if you’re mixing the dressing by hand, or slice it and throw it straight into the blender.

 Genmai miso / Shiro miso Fermented soy paste: a probiotic and umami boost in one.
 Genmai miso (made with brown rice) is slightly more robust and nutrient-dense; shiro miso is milder and a little sweeter.
-Either works perfectly here.
+Either works perfectly for the roasted sesame dressing.

 Black pepper The piperine in black pepper increases the bioavailability of other nutrients.
 Freshly ground is more aromatic.